istio/istio.io/content/docs/setup/kubernetes/multicluster-install/gateways/index.md

     For further details and customization options, refer to the [Installation with Helm](/docs/setup/kubernetes/helm-install/) instructions.

-1. Run the following command in **every cluster** to deploy the same Istio control plane in all of them.
+1. Run the following command in **every cluster** to deploy an identical Istio control plane configuration in all of them.

     {{< text bash >}}
     $ kubectl apply -f $HOME/istio.yaml